-Ø Documents to be obtained
+Documents to be obtained

-Generali Belgium's procedure, under Annex I of the circular letter, contains all documents to be submitted by the candidate and the questionnaire to be filled in by him for the appraisal by the NBB.
+Generali Belgium's procedure, under Form I of the Handbook, contains all documents to be submitted by the candidate and the questionnaire to be filled in by him for the appraisal by the NBB.
 These documents also have to be put at the disposal of the company in order to perform its own assessment.